1n11it/web_project/readme.md

 These are personal projects, but suggestions and feedback are welcome.
 Feel free to open an issue if you have ideas for improvements or encounter any bugs.

 ## Contact
-For more information or queries, please visit the repository at [GitHub](https://github.com/1n11it/web_project) Repository.
+For more information or queries, please visit the [repository](https://github.com/1n11it/web_project).